IrregularCelery/loggery/README.md

 warn!("This will be logged");
 ```

-This works alongside compile-time filtering from `min_level_*` features.
+This works alongside compile-time filtering using `min_level_*` features.
 Runtime filtering can only be more restrictive, not less restrictive than compile-time feature.
+For example if the `min_level_info` feature is enabled, [`debug!`], [`trace!`] calls are removed
+at compile-time and cannot be re-enabled at runtime.

 ## Static

 > [!NOTE]
 > Only available when the `static` feature is enabled.

-For maximum performance in embedded or performance-critical applications, use the `static`
+For maximum performance or in embedded/performance-critical applications, use the `static` feature
-feature to remove the runtime indirection.
+to remove the runtime indirection.
 Your logger is linked directly at compile time:

 ```toml
 [dependencies]